sahilrajput03/sahilrajput03/README.md

 **What version of react do i need to use Suspense ?**

-Ans: **Suspense** was first shipped in v16.6 as mentioned [here](https://reactjs.org/blog/2018/11/27/react-16-roadmap.html) and they said it is good for code splitting and it still isn't recommended to for data fetching.
-Though in my opinion it rocks!!
+Ans: **Suspense** was first shipped in v16.6 as mentioned [here](https://reactjs.org/blog/2018/11/27/react-16-roadmap.html) and they said it is good for code splitting and it still isn't recommended to do data fetching but IMO it works fantastic.
+The basic idea behind thid methodology is to keep the fetching of data outside the component on initial load!!
+It simply rocks in my opinion!!

 ## Git